TheRDavid/Memory-Mansion-VR-Landing-Site/index.md

 Check if the device volume is turned very low.
 See below video.
 If that is not the issue and you are sure that the video / audio file in question should have sound, please [contact](#contact) me.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/6q-1Fr_psio" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Why does the headset show me my real life surroundings?
+### **Q: Why does the headset show me my real life surroundings?**
+There are 2 reasons this could happen:
+1. It shows you a message to set up your guardian.
+This is needed so you can create a safe play-area to move in or a stationary area in case you're sitting.
+It will stop showing you your surroundings once you're done
+2. You double-tapped the side of the headset.
+Double-tap it again to solve this.

 ### **Q: What else can I do with the headset?**
 You can play games!
 Check out the installed apps and games by pressing on the grid-symbol at the bottom of the menu screen (see [here](#starting-the-vr-app)).